List of terrorist incidents

-The following is a list of terrorist incidents that have not been carried out by a state or its forces (see state terrorism and state-sponsored terrorism).
-Assassinations are listed at List of assassinated people.
+The following is a list of terrorist incidents that were not carried out by a state or its forces (see state terrorism and state-sponsored terrorism).
+Assassinations are presented in List of assassinations and unsuccessful attempts at List of people who survived assassination attempts and List of heads of state and government who survived assassination attempts.

 Definitions of terrorism vary, so incidents listed here are restricted to those that are notable and described as "terrorism" by a consensus of reliable sources.

-Pre-1800

 Scholars dispute what might be called terrorism in earlier periods.
 The modern sense of terrorism emerged in the mid-19th century.